afruni/afruni.github.io/README.md

 <p>Hello and welcome to my digital portfolio! ☀️</p>

 <p>
 My name is Francesca and I'm from a little town in Northern Italy but currently based in the USA.
 I am a very motivated graduate student currently studying for my master's degree in Mechanical Engineering at Yale University.
 I consider myself a very creative and project-driven person that thrives in fast-paced environments.
-I am experienced in independently leading multidisciplinary projects, using data and structured planning to improve processes and enable reliable, high-quality outcomes.
+I am experienced in independently leading multidisciplinary projects, using data, technical tools, and structured planning to improve processes and enable reliable, high-quality outcomes.
 </p>

 <p>
 I have served as <em>project manager and principal investigator</em> of my
 <a href="#senior-design-project">senior design team</a>, and I have hands-on experience with a wide range
 of computational, coding, and CAD tools
-(<a href="#skills-languages--co-curriculars">full list here</a>). ✨
+(<a href="#skills-languages--co-curriculars">full list here</a>), as well as producing technical documentation and formal design reviews (like SRR, PDR, CDR..). ✨
 </p>

 <p>